RSeum/RSeum/README.md

 - 👋 Hi, I’m @RSeum
-- 👀 I’m interested in playing games, like LOL, APEX.
+- 👀 I’m interested in playing games, like LOL, APEX and XBOX.
-- 🌱 I’m currently learning network slicing.
+- 🌱 I’m currently learning network slicing and resource management.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...